KiberneticWorm/Free-Business-Site/README.md

 # Free-Business-Site
 This is medium landing page with gamburger menu(for small devices)

-You can to use my project in all goals!
+You can to use my project in any goals!